Eumetazoa: Evolutionary origins

 It has been suggested that one type of molecular clock and one approach to interpretation of the fossil record both place the evolutionary origins of eumetazoa in the Ediacaran.
 However, the earliest eumetazoans may not have left a clear impact on the fossil record and other interpretations of molecular clocks suggest the possibility of an earlier origin.
 The discoverers of Vernanimalcula describe it as the fossil of a bilateral triploblastic animal that appeared at the end of the Marinoan glaciation prior to the Ediacaran period, implying an even earlier origin for eumetazoans.
 Various ediacaran organisms have been tentatively classified as eumetazoans.
 But so far, very few Ediacaran organisms have been identified as definite eumetazoans like- Kimberella, Haootia and Dickinsonia.
 Ediacaran fossils preserve very little details so identifying one as an animal with true tissue is very difficult.
 Many extinct phyla have been proposed by many researchers that may fall under the clade.
 These are Proarticulata, Trilobozoa and Petalonamae.
 The inclusion of these within eumetazoa as well as the position of these within the clade is highly debated and sometimes considered speculative.
 The proarticulates are considered as stem bilaterians by most authors.
-Together the three phyla are grouped as the grade Vendobionta.The petalonamids are often considered as early diverging animals before animals with true tissue organisation started to appear.
+Together the three phyla are sometimes grouped as the grade Vendobionta.
+The petalonamids are often considered as early diverging animals before animals with true tissue organisation started to appear.